-Company hits out as Mayor of London rejects plan for Vegas-Style giant sphere
+Company hits out as Mayor of London rejects plan for Vegas-style giant sphere

-Company hits out as Mayor of London rejects plan for Vegas-Style giant sphere: ‘There are many forward-thinking cities’
+Company hits out as Mayor of London rejects plan for Las Vegas-style giant sphere

 Controversial plans to build the 300ft illuminated concert venue have been rejected by the Mayor of London